rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 ## Spatial information content and spatial firing fields

 **Fig. 1e** reports spatial information content for the population of hippocampal neurons recorded in each task.
-For these analyses, firing rate for each neuron was computed in 104 &times 104 unit pixels.
+For these analyses, firing rate for each neuron was computed in 104 &times; 104 unit pixels.

 The specificity of each neuron’s spatial response map was quantified using spatial information content.
 Each neuron’s information content (I; in bits) is defined as